yanivnizan/knowledge-base/src/documents/cocos2dx/store/Store_MarketItems.html.md

 ## RefreshInventory, RestoreTransactions and RefreshMarketItemsDetails

-Before we dive into `MarketItem`s, there are a few methods you need to be familiar with: `RestoreTransactions`, `RefreshMarketItemsDetails` and `RefreshInventory`, all methods of `SoomlaStore`.
+Before we dive into `MarketItem`s, there are a few methods you need to be familiar with: `restoreTransactions`, `refreshMarketItemsDetails` and `refreshInventory`, all methods of `SoomlaStore`.
 This section will sort out the confusion between them and explain how each of them is used.

 ###`refreshInventory` <a href="https://github.com/soomla/cocos2dx-store/blob/c04584e3a7aac43d0fe4f72c50189df47d7b63cb/build/ios/headers/SoomlaiOSStore/SoomlaStore.h#L67" target="_blank"><img class="link-icon-small" src="/img/tutorial_img/linkImg.png"></a>

-This method runs `RestoreTransactions` followed by `RefreshMarketItemsDetails` (see method explanations below).
+This method runs `restoreTransactions` followed by `refreshMarketItemsDetails` (see method explanations below).

-If you want to restore transactions AND want your market items details to be refreshed then you should simply call `RefreshInventory`.
+If you want to restore transactions AND want your market items details to be refreshed then you should simply call `refreshInventory`.

-**NOTE:** In Android `RefreshInventory` is called upon initialization, while in iOS it's on demand when you want it to happen.
+**NOTE:** In Android `refreshInventory` is called upon initialization, while in iOS it's on demand when you want it to happen.

 ### `restoreTransactions` <a href="https://github.com/soomla/cocos2dx-store/blob/c04584e3a7aac43d0fe4f72c50189df47d7b63cb/build/ios/headers/SoomlaiOSStore/SoomlaStore.h#L72" target="_blank"><img class="link-icon-small" src="/img/tutorial_img/linkImg.png"></a>

 This method retrieves the user's past purchases of non-consumable items from iTunesConnect or Google Play.
 As their name implies, non-consumable items remain in the user's possession forever, which is why these are the only ones that are kept by iTunesConnect or Google Play.
 Thus, when restoring transactions, these are the items that will be retrieved.

-If you only want to restore transactions (and not as a part of `RefreshInventory`) you should call the `RestoreTransactions` method directly.
+If you only want to restore transactions (and not as a part of `refreshInventory`) you should call the `restoreTransactions` method directly.

 <div class="info-box">Notice that Apple requires you to include a "Restore Transactions" button in your app.
 Apple will reject your app without it!
 Read more about Apple's [Restoring Purchased Products](https://developer.apple.com/library/ios/documentation/NetworkingInternet/Conceptual/StoreKitGuide/Chapters/Restoring.html).</div>